kasulamanasa66/WebScraping/README.md

 # WebScraping
-A Complete Project of Web Scraping with an output file
+A Complete Project of Web Scraping with an output file using Python Selenium.